TruthNZ/DominionShuffle/README.md

 This is a fork of http://sourceforge.net/projects/dominionapp/

-Dominion Shuffle was originally created by Joran Jessurun, and then later maintained by <a href="http://sourceforge.net/users/mark-mixson">mark-mixson</a> and <a href="http://sourceforge.net/users/na3blis">na3blis</a>
+Dominion Shuffle was originally created by <a href="https://boardgamegeek.com/user/j0ran">Joran Jessurun</a>, and then later maintained by <a href="http://sourceforge.net/users/mark-mixson">mark-mixson</a> and <a href="http://sourceforge.net/users/na3blis">na3blis</a>

 This was forked in order to update it for the Adventures Expansion, and hopefully return this App back onto Google Play for others to enjoy.